Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 Non-snow activities

-• Cranmore Mountain Adventure Centre: Indoor climbing walls, a giant swing, and zipline activities at the neighbouring resort.
+• Cranmore Mountain Adventure Park: A mountain coaster, giant swing, zip ride, and indoor climbing and play at the neighbouring Cranmore resort.

 Attitash Mountain Resort restaurants

-• Red Parka Steakhouse & Pub: Local institution in Glen known for steaks, ribs, and a lively pub atmosphere.
+• Red Parka Pub (Glen): A valley institution for decades, known for steaks, ribs, and a lively pub room.

-• Delaney's Hole in the Wall: Casual North Conway favourite for burgers, wings, and cold beer after a day on the mountain.
+• Delaney's Hole in the Wall: Casual North Conway favourite with burgers, wings, and a big, easygoing menu.

-• Moat Mountain Smokehouse & Brewery: House-brewed beers paired with slow-smoked BBQ in a relaxed taproom setting.
+• Moat Mountain Smokehouse & Brewing Co: House-brewed beers and slow-smoked barbecue, one of the only BBQ kitchens in the valley.

-• Chef's Bistro: More refined option in North Conway with creative New American dishes and a solid wine list.
+• Chef's Bistro: A more ambitious North Conway kitchen for creative New American plates and a solid wine list.

-• White Mountain Cider Company: Cosy farmhouse restaurant serving seasonal New England cooking with local ingredients.
+• White Mountain Cider Co (Glen):Farmhouse restaurant doing seasonal New England cooking with local ingredients, attached to a working cider house.

-• Muddy Moose: Family-friendly spot in North Conway with a broad menu of burgers, pasta, and pub classics.
+• Muddy Moose: Family-friendly North Conway spot, cabin-styled, with burgers, ribs, and pub classics.

-• The Local Grocer: Deli and market perfect for picnic supplies, fresh sandwiches, and baked goods.
+• The Local Grocer: Natural-foods market and deli on the main strip, handy for picnic supplies, sandwiches, and baked goods.

-• May Kelly's Cottage: Irish-inspired pub with hearty fare, live music, and a warm, welcoming atmosphere.
+• May Kelly's Cottage: Irish pub with hearty plates (the Irish sampler is the move), live music, and a patio that looks out at the mountains.

 Attitash Mountain Resort après-ski